Macmod/ldapx/README.md

 | `C` | Case | Obfuscation | Randomizes character case | `cn` | `cN` | |
 | `R` | ReorderList | Obfuscation | Randomly reorders attrs | `cn,sn` | `sn,cn` | Random permutation |

+## Middleware Options

+Some middlewares have options that can be used to change the way the middleware works internally.
+Middleware options can be set via either the command-line by appending `-o KEY=VALUE` switches or by using `set option KEY=VALUE` in the shell.

+You can check the available options by using the `show options` / `show option` commands in the shell.
+If not specified explicitly, the middleware will use default values defined in `middlewares/options.go`.

 ## Operations

 Although Search is the most common use case for this tool, `ldapx` supports other [LDAP operations](https://ldap.com/ldap-operation-types/) as well, such as Modify, Add, Delete and ModifyDN.